-Since 2017, the MBA’s span provision has protected overscale pay for many writer-producers working on short order series.
-The provision protects against the erosion of overscale pay that can occur as writing and production schedules extend over long periods of time, by limiting the period of time covered by a writer-producer’s episodic fee to 2.4 weeks of work.
-If a writer-producer works longer than 2.4 weeks multiplied by the number of episodes (e.g., 24 weeks for a 10-episode order), additional compensation is due.
+Since 2017, the MBA’s span provision has protected overscale pay for many writer-producers working on short order episodic series.
+The provision defends against the erosion of overscale pay that can occur as writing and production schedules extend over long periods of time, by limiting the period of time covered by a writer-producer’s episodic fee to 2.4 weeks of work.
+If a writer-producer works longer than 2.4 weeks, multiplied by the number of episodes (e.g., 24 weeks for a 10-episode order), additional compensation is due.

 - Article 14 writer-producers (co-producer level and higher)

 - A writer whose deal provides for a payment per episode (“episodic fee”)

 - A writer working on a broadcast series with a full season order of 12 or fewer episodes